ConceptaNjolima/MyTNTResources/Stretch topics/moreredux/moreredux.md

 * We need to connect React components to Redux.
 * Connect is used to connect the state of the app to the components.
 The app state will become components props using some map functions.

+#### Steps for the implementation

+* Step 0: Setup Redux (index.tsx)

+* Step 1: What state do we need?

+* Step 2: Represent the state in TypeScript Redux? (types.tsx)

+* Step 3: Represent the actions (actions.tsx)

+* Step 4: Write the reducer to make the actions happen (reducer.tsx)

+* Step 5: Using the state in your components

 ### Sample app with Redux in Action: Coding Edu4You